antelle/node-secure-enclave/README.md

 const keyTag = 'your-unique-key-identifier';

 const key = SecureEnclave.findKeyPair({ keyTag });
-if (key) {
+// you can do something with key.publicKey: Buffer if (key) {
     // key exists
     const data = Buffer.from('something');